 - Every class has access to at least one computer for every lesson. - Each classroom now has access to a touchscreen interactive whiteboard at the front of each classroom.
-These are accessible for the learners to use independently as well as to be used as a teaching tool. - The ICT suite (refurbished August 2016) has 31 computers (new September 2016) which are timetabled once a week for each class. - The school is committed to maintaining and developing the range of up-to-date ICT resources in order to meet curriculum needs. - Resources used specifically in the teaching of ICT are the responsibility of the ICT Learning Implementation Team Leader. - Resources are stored in the ICT suite and secured where necessary. - 60 iPads are stored and secured in the ICT learning base in protected cases; used by all classes.
+These are accessible for the learners to use independently as well as to be used as a teaching tool. - The ICT suite (refurbished August 2018) has 31 computers (new September 2018) which are timetabled once a week for each class. - The school is committed to maintaining and developing the range of up-to-date ICT resources in order to meet curriculum needs. - Resources used specifically in the teaching of ICT are the responsibility of the Computing Team Leader. - Resources are stored in the ICT suite and secured where necessary. - 30 iPads are stored and secured in the office which can be locked at the end of the day.